sandialabs/InterSpec/target/patches/README.md

 copy packages\Microsoft.Web.WebView2.1.0.705.50\build\native\include\WebView2EnvironmentOptions.h "%MY_PREFIX%\include"
 ```

 # Building dependencies on Linux
-The commands to build both the prerequists and InterSpec on Ubuntu 18.04 are below.
+The commands to build both the prerequisites and InterSpec on Ubuntu 18.04 are below.

 These commands build boost, Wt, and zlib and install them to a non-system directory prefix so they wont interfere with any other builds, or use the system package managers packages that may not be the exact version of Wt needed.